Bazin (fabric): Usage in Senegal

-Boubou (also bubu; from wolof mbubbe, bubu or gran mbubu) originates from the Wolof word mbubb, meaning a garment that can be slipped on over the head and used generically to describe long, flowing, ankle length robes worn by both men and women across the predominantly Muslim West African Sahel region from Senegal to Northern Nigeria.
+Boubou in French meaning a garment that can be slipped on over the head and used generically to describe long, flowing, ankle length robes worn by both men and women across the predominantly Muslim West African Sahel region from Senegal to Northern Nigeria.
 The traditional boubou is an ample tunic with open sleeves and a triangular or rectangular breast pocket.
 Boubou both formal and everyday wear is made in all different materials for both men and women.
 Aside from being comfortable and practical, it provides covering in accordance to Islamic beliefs.
 Usually, Boubou is constructed in three parts.

 In Senegal, the most elegant boubous are made from high-quality cotton damask, the bazin riche.
 They are heavily embroidered with the same color or contrasting silk thread.
 Ornate embroidered patterns of circles and swirls adorn the pockets, neck opening, front, back and other parts of the gown depending on the design.

 White and light blue are the classic colors and are commonly worn in Mauritania, Western Sahara, Mali and Niger.
 Bright colors with multicolor embroidery are worn in Senegal and Gambia.
 Less expensive boubous are made from lower quality cotton damask fabric imported from China or India and usually have no embroidery.